Office of Administrative Trials and Hearings311Search all NYC.gov websites

 Job opportunities at OATH:

-OATH is hiring Law Clerks and a Chief Law Clerk.
-Working directly with OATH’s Administrative Law Judges, Law Clerks engage in legal research and writing on cases involving civil servant discipline, consumer and worker protection matters, taxi and rideshare licensing, contract disputes involving the city, as well as cases falling under the Campaign Finance Law, Human Rights Law, Conflict of Interest Law, and more.
+OATH Trial Division is hiring a Chief Law Clerk to head its legal research unit and help promote access to justice in New York City.
+The unit consists of Law Clerks who perform legal research and draft court documents for the OATH Administrative Law Judges.
+The Chief Law Clerk works directly with OATH’s Administrative Law Judges on all matters that come before the Trials Division, including civil servant discipline, consumer and worker protection matters, taxi and rideshare licensing, contract disputes involving the city, as well as cases falling under the Campaign Finance Law, Human Rights Law, Conflict of Interest Law, and more.
 The Chief Law Clerk has a supervisory role.
-These jobs are a great way to promote access to justice in NYC.
-For more details visit https://cityjobs.nyc.gov/ and search for Job ID 695171 (Law Clerk) & 695172 (Chief Law Clerk).
+For more details visit https://cityjobs.nyc.gov/ and search for Job ID 710250 (Chief Law Clerk).

 Trials Division